Her is a slender survey of various teachings about the other side and how to live wisely and well so as to improve one's standing, presumably.

 Riding in bodies from one life to another, doing what is good for yourself and the others, you might get it a lot better if you can keep a human body along that road.

 Be careful; well guarded, get accomplished, and much may get better along the road.
 Make good use of your opportunites and study the words of those who have gained a lot also.

 You may eventually find your fare was counteracted by things that were called great, and confronted with these too:

 There are "a hundred and one" other fit points for the art of accomplished living in Buddha's great words.
 There is, for example a collection of good Gautama advice here: [Buddha words]

 Who can tell what the afterlife may bring, and what sort of living conditions that follow it.
 Buddha says it depens on a mass of karmic influences in networks from several former lives.So the results of one transmigrating life may or may not start flourishing in the next.
-It could take three or more lives for that to happen, for example.
+It could take some more lives for that to happen, for example.
 It depends on what karma is dispensed, and when, and how fit you get also.
 Getting accomplished in managing stress, even killer stress, is one rewarding way.
 And sometimes great sinners just wake up, or take to what liberates them.

 Buddhism teaches that there are five (also six) realms of rebirth, which can then be further subdivided by degrees of agony or pleasure.
 Like all realms of rebirth, rebirth in Hell realms is not permanent.
 In the Lotus Sutra, Buddha emphasising the temporary nature of the Hell realms.

 Most Chinese legends agree that once a soul (usually referred to as a 'ghost') has atoned for their deeds and repented, he or she is given the Drink of Forgetfulness by Meng Po and sent back into the world to be reborn.